 <!-- for ie6 png fix --> <script type="text/javascript" src="templates/js/iepng.js"></script> <script type=text/javascript> EvPNG.fix('#logo');</script> |

-Finally, let me explain, if you use a transparent png as the background of the div id foo, then it should be written as:
+Finally, let me explain that if you use transparent png as background div id as foo, then it should be written as:

 EvPNG.fix('#foo'); |

-If you use a transparent png as the background of a div class of bar, then it should be written as:
+If you use transparent png as background div class as bar, then you should write it as:

 EvPNG.fix('.bar"); |